foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/index.md

 then you need to use a particular toolchain for ARC 700 and the same is applicable for ARC HS, though they have the same names.

-## Native Toolchains for Linux Targets
+## Native Toolchains for Linux Targets for ARC Classic

 Native toolchains are toolchains that can be used on the targets Linux system natively.
 Here is a list of native toolchains which are available on